Swirl Flap Removal

 How to delete Swirl Flap from an engine through ECU remapping?

-Swirl flap deletion can be achieved through ECU remapping, which involves modifying the engine control software to disable the swirl flap function.
+Swirl flap deletion can be Performed via ECU remapping or ECU tuning, which involves modifying the engine control software to disable the swirl flap function or related DTCs.
 The steps typically include:

 - Reading the original ECU map/ original ECU file using tuning tools like Autotuner, Flex, KT200, KESS3 or KTAG.